 Like Logic and Pacing, what the readers look for in the Tone section is consistency within the world established by the script itself.
 The easy way to think of this topic might be, "If it's a comedy, is it funny?
 If it's horror, is it scary?"
 They also look for tonal elements that are obviously out of place with the rest of the piece, tempered by an assessment of the writer's intention.

 Questions considered in Tone:

-- Is the tone appropriate for the genre within the context of the writer's intention?
-For example, are there gratuitous sex scenes in a Family/Adventure, or there a series of gruesome murders in an otherwise a Broad Comedy?
+Is the tone appropriate for the genre within the context of the writer's intention?
+For example, are there gratuitous sex scenes in a family/adventure, or are there a series of gruesome murders in an otherwise broad comedy?